forward6/tmeh/about.md

 <section class="about-header">
     <h1>About The Show</h1>
-    <p class="about-intro">Where scientific discovery meets workplace absurdity in this science comedy podcast that explores the cosmos through corporate culture.
-Think "Office Space" meets "The Hitchhiker's Guide to the Galaxy," but with more interdimensional paperwork and questionable cafeteria options.</p>
+    <p class="about-intro">Where scientific laws overwhelm workplace bylaws in this science comedy podcast that examines the cosmos through the lens of corporate policy.
+Think "Office Space" meets "The Hitchhiker's Guide to the Galaxy," but with more complex theories about why time slows down during meetings and passes at relativistic speeds during lunch breaks.</p>
 </section>
 <section class="about-content">
     <div class="about-card">